sfbrigade/intentional-walk/README.md

    - For **Android** development, first install Android Studio: https://developer.android.com/studio

-      - For **Mac OS X**, configure your shell environment to reference the newly installed developer tools.
+      - For **macOS**, configure your shell environment to reference the newly installed developer tools.
 In the standard Mac OS Terminal, edit (or create, if needed) your .bash_profile in your home directory and add the following (assuming default installation locations):